Creating a Retargeting Campaign for your E-commerce Website

 If you do not already have a pixel installed on your website, you will need to do so before you can track your leads.

-The code is an invisible 1x1 pixel on your website that follows anyone who “sees” it.
-Once your potential client has passed that page, the pixel will be able to track them.
+Facebook Pixel is an invisible 1x1 pixel on your website that follows anyone who visits the webpage the pixel is installed on.
+Once your potential client has left that page, the pixel will be able to track them.

 You can create a custom UTM link to track people who visit you through the ad.

-Before you launch, set a budget (start small and test lots of options!) and send out your campaign.
+Before you launch, set a budget (start small and test lots of options!) and send out your campaign once you determine which combination of variables performs the best.

 Alternative retargeting methods